The NHS AI Lab - one year on

 The NHS AI Lab’s role is to support health and care staff navigate the adoption of AI.
 To ensure we also assist commissioners who are trying to understand if AI is right for their organisations, we have now published a comprehensive Buyer’s Guide to AI in Health and Care which highlights 10 questions that should be considered to make well-informed decisions about buying AI products.

 What is next for the NHS AI lab?

-We are holding a virtual event on the 24th September.
+We are holding a virtual event on 24 September.
 If you can attend, you will learn more about the AI Lab’s focal programmes moving forward - all of which are designed to address development and adoption challenges.
 You will also hear from some of the successful applicants of round one of the AI Award and from experts and staff who have tackled the challenge of developing or implementing AI in the NHS.

 In addition to the technologies being taken forward through the AI Award, the NHS AI Lab’s Skunkworks will trial innovative ideas in AI, working with the health and care community to take ideas from scratch to proof of concept.
 We are starting close to home - crowdsourcing ideas from across NHSX where our teams have seen the potential for AI to solve a real problem for the health system.